-When development is located next to a district with a lower height restriction, the development should be no more than one-story differential for the first 50 feet of building width.
+When development is located next to a district with a lower height maximum, the development should not exceed the height maximum of the adjacent district for the first 50 feet of building width.

 Residential Transitions

 Development adjacent to residentially zoned land and/or historic structure should be no more than one-story differential for the first 50 feet of building width.